ddenaro/hcr/README.md

 4. Evaluate and generate a confusion matrix - Evaluate the accuracy of the trained network and generate a confusion matrix
 ![Confusion matrix](https://github.com/ddenaro/hcr/blob/master/raw/emnist_confusion.png)

+### Step 2 - Deploy your neural network
+Deploy a neural network to an MCU it's not a trivial task.
+During the NN design you have used a Deep Learning library running on your desktop or in the cloud, now it's time to move on the edge.
+In order to traslate your trained NN in an STM32 code we leveranging a tool made by ST the [STM32CubeMX with the Cube.AI extension](https://www.st.com/en/embedded-software/x-cube-ai.html).\
+Install the STM32CubeMX and then:
+1. Create a new Board project for the STM32L496G Discovery board
+2. Initialize all peripherals with their defaults mode
+3. Press the Additional softwares button and select the Cube.AI/Core pack, press OK and the package is added to the project
+4. Expand Additional software from the configuration tree and select the Cube.AI
+5. Enable Artificial Intelligence Core check box, this enable the tool
+6. The configuration panel